simp/pupmod-simp-simp_snmpd/REFERENCE.md

 Data type: `Boolean`

-If fips should be enabled or not.
-Fips mode does not allow MD5 or DES macs/ciphers.
+If FIPS should be enabled or not.
+FIPS mode does not allow MD5 or DES macs/ciphers.

 Default value: `simplib::lookup('simp_options::fips',           { 'default_value' => false })`